ewawrzas/Slugs-and-Dinos/README.md

     - There are four pieces, each having a different shape and color
     - The pieces randomly populate the board when the start button is clicked
     - The user can swap one piece with an adjacent piece on the board
-    - After a swap any rows, columns, or diagonals of 3 or more matching pieces is dissolved
+    - After a swap, any rows, columns, or diagonals of 3 or more matching pieces is dissolved

   + Score Board & Timer